oneconcern/datamon/docs/proposals/diamond-design.md

 * Diamonds abide by the following state-transition model:
   1. `initialized`
-  2. `committing`
+  2. `done`|`canceled` (terminal states)
-  3. `done`

-* **Nice to have**: besides, for diamond canceling operations:
-  4. `canceling`
-  5. `canceled`

 * Splits:
   1. `running`
-  2. `done`|`failed`
+  2. `done` (terminal state)

-> **NOTE**: the `canceled` and `failed` states are not critical to the functionality: they merely provide better
+> **NOTE**: the `canceled` state is not critical to the functionality and merely provides better
-> monitoring capabilities ("what's going on with my splits?") as well as safe cleaning up.
+> monitoring capabilities as well as safe cleaning up.

 #### Successful add operation
 A split upload is marked as complete in the following metadata file:
 ```
-/diamonds/{repo}/{diamond-id}/{split-id}/split.yaml   #  <- State pass to "done"
+/diamonds/{repo}/{diamond-id}/{split-id}/split-done.yaml   #  <- State pass to "done"
 ```

 Any subsequent commit will only consider splits in the `done` state.

 #### Failed add operation
-A controlled failure on such an operation would mark the split as explicitly failed (for further reporting and monitoring).
+Any failure on a `split add` operation will just leave the split in a "running state".
+There is no update of the metadata to mark it explicitly as "failed".

 ```
-/diamonds/{repo}/{diamond-id}/splits/{split-id}/split.yaml   #  <- State pass to "failed"
+/diamonds/{repo}/{diamond-id}/splits/{split-id}/split-running.yaml   #  <- State remains "running"
 ```

-> **NOTE**: please mark that it is not possible to distinguish an aborted or hanging `add` operation from a merely long-running one.
+> **NOTE**: it is not possible to distinguish an aborted or hanging `add` operation from a merely long-running one.
-> To recover from hangs/uncontrolled failures, one should start a new split.
+> To recover from hangs/uncontrolled failures, one should start a new split, which is always a safe operation.

 #### Retry add operation

 Retrying is just starting a new split.

+Users are never required to specify the split ID (though they may do so: see also [below](#controlling-the-split-id)).

+There are 2 ways to do this:
+1. Without specifying any split ID
+2. With a previously allocated split ID, either provided by datamon **or by the user**

+Option (1) is the simplest way to go: this treats the new split as an independent one, and the choice of the adequate conflict handling strategy is deferred to commit time.

+Option (2) requires the user to keep the split ID and reuse it: all conflicts between 2 runs with the same split ID are simply ignored.
+Besides, this option allows for _removing_ some files in an incremental upload.

-Users are never required to specify the split ID (though they may: see [below](#controlling-the-split-id)).
-Failed splits have not been marked in state `done` and will be ignored at commit time.
-This metadata will eventually be cleaned up.
+Failed or still running splits have not been marked in state `done` and will be ignored at commit time.

-1. If a "done" split is played again, there should be no impact: all uploaded files being equal, no conflict shall be triggered.
+1. Any "done" split may be safely played again: datamon does nothing.
+The CLI warns the user but does not shoot any error.
 2. Retries should normally be faster since some blobs have most likely been already uploaded: the deduplication will recognize that fact and skip these blobs (no change here to the current ways).
-3. If on the other hand, this new run comes with some modified version of a file, this version will be kept and a new conflict will be detected.
+3. If on the other hand, the new run comes with some modified version of a file, this version will be kept and a new conflict will be detected.
 For workflows favoring the latter approach, we suggest committing with either the `--with-checkpoints` to report overwritten files as checkpoints (good) rather than conflicts (bad).
    Workflows that don't want to care about such details should use `--ignore-conflicts`.